Princeton, New Jersey: Merger of borough and township

 People in the township tried unsuccessfully to merge borough and township in a struggle that lasted nearly fifty years.
 The first failed attempt to consolidate borough and township was made in 1953, with 63% of township voters in favor of a merger and 57% of borough voters opposed.
 Subsequent attempts were voted down by borough residents, in large part due to different zoning needs of the densely populated borough versus the more widely spaced properties of the township (surrounding the borough).
 An attempt to consolidate in 1979 passed with 70% support in the township but failed in the borough by 33 votes, a result that was upheld after a recount.
 Although township voters again supported a 1996 merger referendum by an almost 3–1 margin, about 57% of borough voters rejected the consolidation proposal, marking the sixth such failure.

 The residents of both the Borough of Princeton and the Township of Princeton voted on November 8, 2011, to merge the two municipalities into one.
 This was the first referendum when university student voters were encouraged and allowed to register to vote locally, and that likely contributed strongly to the measure passing, as the students were not home owners concerned with zoning matters, and they all counted as part of the borough and not the township.
-In Princeton Borough, 1,385 voted for and 902 voted against, while in Princeton Township 3,542 voted for and 604 voted against.
+In Princeton Borough, 1,385 voted for, and 902 voted against, while in Princeton Township, 3,542 voted for, and 604 voted against.
 Proponents of the merger asserted that when the merger is completed the new Municipality of Princeton would save $3.2 million as a result of some scaled down services including layoffs of 15 government workers including 9 police officers (however the measure itself does not mandate such layoffs).
-Opponents of the measure challenged the findings of a report citing a cost savings as unsubstantiated, expressed concerns about differing zoning needs between borough and township, and noted that voter representation would be reduced in a smaller government structure.
-The merger was the first in the state since 1997, when Pahaquarry Township voted to consolidate with Hardwick Township The consolidation took effect on January 1, 2013.
+Opponents of the measure challenged the findings of a report citing cost savings as unsubstantiated, expressed concerns about differing zoning needs between the borough and township, and noted that voter representation would be reduced in a smaller government structure.
+The merger was the first in the state since 1997, when Pahaquarry Township voted to consolidate with Hardwick Township.
+The consolidation took effect on January 1, 2013.